ADR-0002: SQLite as the default storage backend (Postgres at scale)¶

 Revisit when¶

-A self-hosted deployment's write volume (audit events, decisions, SOC events) starts hitting SQLite's single-writer ceiling in practice, or a customer's multi-node / HA requirement forces the Postgres backend to be built out rather than remain a documented future tier.
+A self-hosted deployment's write volume (audit events, decisions, SOC events) starts hitting SQLite's single-writer ceiling in practice, or a customer's multi-node / HA requirement forces the Postgres backend to be built out and validated as a supported product tier.